 UC Teaching Awards recognise excellence in both undergraduate and graduate teaching.
 Introduced in 2001, the awards include $1,500 for each winner towards teaching-related activities.
-In addition, the Outstanding Teaching Practice Award recognises a special contribution by a UC teacher.
-Up to two will be awarded annually.

-For general teaching awards, the sub-committee will be looking for evidence that the nominee (individually or as a team):
+For general Teaching Awards, the sub-committee will be looking for evidence that the nominee (individually or as a team):

 - Has maintained over a significant time-frame, high-quality teaching practices which engage students and promote effective learning appropriate to the subject level and the background of the students.

 - Is proactive in their professional development as a teacher, including the collection of, and reflection on, multiple sources of evidence of their personal teaching effectiveness.

 - Has had a positive influence on the teaching practice and/or the professional development of colleagues with respect to teaching and learning - either within their organisation or more widely.

 - Has demonstrated commitment, creativity and innovation in their teaching and made a unique contribution in their role as a teacher.